RScanlon2021/PalmFreeIrishSoap/README.md

    - I realised that the text that did style correctly was a different font from the one that didn't.
 It seems the font I had chosen (Exo) did not allow for italics, so I simply changed my secondary font.
 4. For my ''+ Our Details' collapsible button in the mobile navbar the presence of the nested button caused a horizontal scroll bar to appear across the site.
    - This was fixed through the use of overflow: hidden; applied to the details-collapse-container.
+5. After deploying the website I noticed that the **Contact** page did not reach the full height of the browser on **iPad Pros**.
+   - I was able to fix this for this by increasing the height of the background image container on screens with larger than usual heights.
-5. One issue I haven't solved is when viewing the home page on medium to small devices a thin white line appears between the hero image and the products section.
+6. One issue I haven't solved is when viewing the home page on medium to small devices a thin white line appears between the hero image and the products section.
 Although barely noticeable it still requires  a solution.

 ### Version Control

-- **Git** and **Github**
+- **Git** and **GitHub**

 ### Deployment